horizon-ab/congenial-tribble/_posts/2022-11-08-trimester1notes.md

     - @Override keyword
   - Methods can be overloaded with different function signatures
     - Same name, different parameters
 - Late binding - Methods are searched for by the compiler during runtime, not during the compilation of the code.
+Think about overriding the method
 - Abstract class + methods
   - Abstraction
   - Cannot create an object from it directly, must be created using a child class inheriting from the abstract class